World Capoeira Federation: Types of competition

 World Championships – An international competition for all countries in the world open to elite athletes representing their country.

 Continental Championship – An international competition for all countries with a continent open to elite athletes representing their country.

 Multi-sport Games – An international competition for all countries in the world open to elite athletes representing their country within the confides of a larger multiple sports event, i.e. Olympic Games.

 Premier Tournament – An international competition with a high level of exposure and publicity open to all athletes who are members of the WCF without limit.

 International Open Tournaments – An international competition open to all athletes who are members of the WCF without limit.
 Usually hosted annually in a specific country by the national federation.

 Ranking

-Every Athlete that participates in a WCF organised or sanctioned competition will score points towards their world ranking in Sport Capoeira.
+Every Athlete who participates in a WCF organised or sanctioned competition will score points toward their world ranking in Sport Capoeira.

-Athletes that participate in more events and who also perform well in those events will be awarded more points over the year.
+Athletes who participate in more events and who also perform well in those events will be awarded more points over the year.
 At the end of every year the WCF awards the top athletes.